silvae86/silvae86.github.io/_pages/teaching/2021/ESIN_SIBD/common/covid19rules.md

 All students, including the ones physically present in class, should join the Zoom classroom for that particular class.
 This will be necessary for asking questions, as explained below.

 #### Asking and answering doubts and questions in class

 During the practical classes, students ask questions that require the professor to come close to the student to answer the question.
-In order to reduce the risk of virus transmission, we will implement the following measures:
+In order to reduce the risk of virus transmission, we will try to implement the following measures:

 - When there is a question involving theoretical exercises, involving drawing, the question scenario will be replicated on the board or in the computer screen by the professor and solved there.